-What does a meltdown look like?
+What does a stock market meltdown look like?
 Think back.
 What were you up to at the turn of the century?
 Feels like a long time ago, doesn’t it?
-Are you aware that during this period, the speculative NASDAQ (larded with non-dividend payers) endured four annual declines of greater than 20%?
+Are you aware that during this period, the speculative NASDAQ (larded with non-dividend payers) endured four annual crashes of greater than 20%?
 And over 30% was knocked off the NASDAQ in three of these “take you out of the game” debacles.
 Moreover, the horrific 2008 collapse peeled 41% off the NASDAQ.

 Remember, when you lose half your money in any period of time, you must double your money just to get back even.

-A Brand New Portfolio Concept
+A New Portfolio Concept to Survive a Stock Market Crash

-In Intelligence Report, I have introduced a brand new portfolio concept to keep investors safe and dividend-centric during the next stock market collapse.
+In Intelligence Report, I have introduced a brand new portfolio concept to keep investors safe and dividend-centric during the next stock market crash.
 I have tweaked my original work on dividends and interest, along with my long-time interest in gold (I have held my original 1982 China Gold Pandas for decades), to produce what I call the “Dynamic Maximizers.”

 What are the Dynamic Maximizers?

 The DMs are a fine-tuned derivative of Young Research’s original Maximizers portfolio.
 On the stock side of the portfolio, I focus on high-barrier-to-entry businesses with lasting competitive advantages as well as firms with long records of paying and increasing dividends.
 On the bond side, I use a mix of Treasuries and investment-grade bonds whose weights vary depending on the opportunities and risks in the bond market.
+High-yielding dividend paying stocks hold up better during stock market crashes than non-dividend payers and historically high-grade intermediate-term bonds have risen during past stock market meltdowns.

 The portfolio concept is simple and conservative, but as we all know too well, knowing how is simple, but actually having the discipline, intestinal fortitude, and patience to bring off a Maximizers compounding strategy is quite another matter.